 5 Benefits of Using a Debt Tracker

-1. A “Screenshot” of Your Financial Life
+1. It's A “Screenshot” of Your Financial Life

 If you are utilizing credit from many different institutions, it can be hard to know all of your balances, rates, and monthly payments off of the top of your head.
 A good debt tracker will let you input the details of all your loans or credit lines, letting you view your repayment information in one place.
 No more bouncing from app to app or looking through old documents every month.

-2. Setting Reasonable Goals
+2. You'll Be Able to Set Reasonable Goals

 You might be tempted to aim high in your debt repayment goals – that’s great! – but it is just as important to set goals that you can reasonably reach.
 While paying off $8,000 of debt in 90 days is realistic for some (including our editor, Lauren) it may not be an achievable goal for you personally.
 Since you’ll have all your debt info in one place, it’ll be even easier for you to prioritize what you want to pay off first.